 Updates are made by team members who work one-on-one with families in Mexico.

-Since 2004, ECOLIFE has built more than 1,000 permanent, ventilated, safe, fuel-efficient stoves in several ejidos (communities) in Central Mexico that are selected based on their geographical impact on the critical butterfly reserves and surrounding forests.
-The goal of this ongoing project is to build as many fuel-efficient stoves as possible to protect the over-wintering habitat of the monarch butterfly that migrates to Mexico and to improve the quality of life for the people utilizing it.
+Since 2004, ECOLIFE has built more than 1,000 permanent, ventilated, safe, fuel-efficient stoves in several communities in Central Mexico.
+These communities are selected based on their geographical impact on the critical butterfly reserves and surrounding forests.
+The monarch butterfly has been threatened with endangerment status, losing millions every year due to deforestation and the use of pesticides.
+The goal of this ongoing project is to build as many stoves as possible to protect the over-wintering habitat of the monarch butterfly and to improve the quality of life for the people utilizing it.

 - Protected more than 3,000 people in Central Mexico from household burns and smoke-related respiratory ailments by installing more than 500 patsari stoves.

 - Protected tens of thousands of trees from cutting as wood-for-fuel.

 - Offset upwards of 8,000 metric tons of carbon emissions.

 - Improved overall health of 650 Ugandan students and increased their time in classrooms.

 Your generous donation helps improve the quality of life for humans, wildlife and nature—and helps light their fire, safely.
 With just one $150 donation, you can feel good knowing that your generosity provided a community in Mexico with a safer, more fuel-efficient stove.